Katie Lowes: Career

 Lowes is best known for her role as Quinn Perkins, formerly Lindsay Dwyer, in the ABC political drama series Scandal created by Shonda Rhimes.
 Before Scandal, Lowes had guest roles on Shonda Rhimes' Grey's Anatomy and Private Practice.
 Before landing her breakout role on the show, she worked as nanny for Connie Britton's adopted son.

 With her husband, Adam Shapiro, she is one of the founders and directors of the Los Angeles-based IAMA Theater Company, and a supporter of Southern California's black box theater community.

 In July 2018, Lowes made her Broadway debut, along with her husband Shapiro, in the Broadway production of Waitress.
 They remained in the production until October 7, 2018.

-On May 14, 2021, CBS announced that Lowes will star opposite Pete Holmes in a sitcom based around the life of laid-off auto worker-turned-professional bowler Tom Smallwood.
-The multi-camera series has a mid-season debut planned for the 2021–22 television season.
-On November 24, CBS announced the sitcom has been retitled How We Roll, and received an adjusted first season order of 11 episodes.
-On December 10, 2021, CBS announced the series will premiere on March 31, 2022.
+On May 14, 2021, CBS announced that Lowes would star opposite Pete Holmes in a sitcom based around the life of laid-off auto worker-turned-professional bowler Tom Smallwood.
+The multi-camera series mid-season debut was planned for the 2021–22 television season.
+On November 24, CBS announced the sitcom had been retitled How We Roll, and received an adjusted first season order of 11 episodes.
+On December 10, 2021, CBS announced the series would premiere on March 31, 2022.
 In May 2022, the series was canceled after one season.

-Lowes played Rachel DeLoache Williams in Shonda Rimes' Inventing Anna, a Netflix miniseries released in February 2022.
+Lowes played Rachel DeLoache Williams in Shonda Rhimes' Inventing Anna, a Netflix miniseries released in February 2022.